Keith-Cancel/rust_style_main/README.md

 # Rust Style Main (Free Standing)

-This is a tiny freestanding demo-ing using a rust style `main` in a `#[no_std]` such a free standing binary.
+This is a tiny freestanding demo-ing using a rust style `main` in a `#[no_std]` rust free standing binary.
 Since this example uses a couple raw syscalls and assembly, it only works on x86-64 linux.

 Normally, when you are doing a `no_std` bin you end up defining your entry point such as `_start`.
 Then you just call whatever code you want from there.
 Which is fine, but then